9oelM/9oelM.github.io/content/blog/2023-10-26-zklend-protocol-review/index.md

 #### Example: interest rate calculation

-To find the final amount of borrowing or deposit with the accrued interests considered, all you need to do is to multiply the raw principal value with the cumulated liquidity index.
+To find the final amount of borrowing or deposit with the accrued interests considered, all you need to do is to multiply the raw principal value with the cumulated liquidity/borrow index.
+But calculating the index requires calculating interest rates.
+So let's dive into one example.
+This example is based on zklend's smart contract tests.

 Here's an example for calculating accrued interests for borrowing and deposit.